d-duan/fw13-ryzen7640-diy/README.md

 Follow FW's official [guide](https://guides.frame.work/Guide/Windows+11+Installation+on+the+Framework+Laptop+13+(AMD+Ryzen%E2%84%A2+Series)/214) and make a bootable usb with the LTSC image using Rufus to bypass the network requirement (AMD build specific).\
 Refer to [this thread](https://community.frame.work/t/solved-usb-audio-problems-with-framework-16/60636) for a potential audio issue & fix.

 Also, MAS' guide points to [this de-telemetry guide](https://gist.github.com/ave9858/a2153957afb053f7d0e7ffdd6c3dcb89) by ave9858.
 Further debloating could be needed but I will leave it for now.
-Running LTSC is already without most of the annoying MS features.
+Running LTSC is already without most of the annoying MS features.\

+Lastly, consider updating the Windows Color Management with [Notebookcheck's calibration](https://www.notebookcheck.net/Framework-Laptop-13-5-Core-Ultra-7-review-New-2-8K-120-Hz-display-with-Arc-8-graphics.874187.0.html) and get the most out of your 2.8k matte display.
+Their .icm file can be found in their colour testing section.
+Note that if you are still using their older glossy display, Notebookcheck also has a colour profile download via their review of the Ryzen model.

 ---